DK Welchman

-DK Welchman (née Dorota Kobiela) (born 1978) is a Polish filmmaker, screenwriter, and producer.
+Dorota Karolina Welchman (née Kobiela) (born 1978) is a Polish filmmaker, screenwriter, and producer.
 She is best known for co-directing her first fully painted animated feature film Loving Vincent (2017) with her husband Hugh Welchman.

 Career

 DK Welchman conceived Loving Vincent as a 7-minute short movie in 2008, Loving Vincent was idealized by Kobiela, a painter herself, after studying the techniques and the artist's story through his letters.